DataONEorg/hashstore/README.md

 - If there are multiple metadata objects, a 'format_id' must be specified when calling `retrieve_metadata` (ex. `retrieve_metadata(pid, format_id)`)

 **How do I delete a metadata file?**
-- Like `retrieve_metadata`, call the Public API method `delete_metadata` which will delete the metadata object associated with the given pid.
+- Like `retrieve_metadata`, call the Public API method `delete_metadata` to delete all metadata documents associated with the given pid.
-- If there are multiple metadata objects, a 'format_id' must be specified when calling `delete_metadata` to ensure the expected metadata object is deleted.
+- If there are multiple metadata objects, and you wish to only delete one type, a 'format_id' must be specified when calling `delete_metadata(pid, format_id)` to ensure the expected metadata object is deleted.

 ###### What are HashStore reference files?